bsantraigi/KGC/README.md

 ## Setting up environment
 - Create a new conda env with python=3.6.x
-- `pip install intbitset` : python 3.6.x is required for intbitset to install properly.
 - source activate new_env
 - Install CUDA 8 and CUDNN 6